clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/4-exercise-create-configure-azure-load-balancer.md

    Remove-AzResourceGroup -Name 'NAME OF THE RG' -Force -AsJob
    ```

-    >**Note**: The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.
+    > [!NOTE]  The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.